 This course is structured to the individual needs of selected students.
 Emphasis is placed on developing leadership abilities.
-Students are rotated into high-level group staff positions and required to demonstrate management techniques.
-Course material is selected from professional journals, texts, or periodicals on the subjects of aviation, space, and leadership.
+Students are rotated into high-level group staff positions and required to demonstrate leadership and management techniques by running the cadet corps as a whole and leading individual projects and activities.